-Winter term 2014/2015 Tuesdays, 2.15-3.45 p.m., Room: F21/03.79
+Winter term 2015/2016 Tuesdays, 2.15-3.45pm, Room: FMA/01.19

 The seminar deals with the transition from education to the labour market.
-We will thoroughly read and discuss the main theoretical approaches that connect education to labour market placement and outcomes.
-In addition, we will consider theoretical conceptions and empirical studies that refer to differences in the country settings of educational systems and labour market structures.
-We will discuss how these settings influence the transition from school to work.
+We will read and discuss the main theoretical approaches that connect education to labour market placement and outcomes.
+In addition, we will consider how country differences in the setup of educational systems and labour market structures influence the transition from school to work.
+The theoretical considerations will be complemented by a discussion of empirical studies.